ssalvaterra/LIB-201/network-analysis.md

 <!--Assessment on what a network analysis is/could be-->

 # Network Analysis Terms
 Most softwares that facilitate Network Analyses use a different vocabulary.
-You'll learn about what each part of a network is in this section, and in the next section, we'll talk about different ways analyze those parts.
+You'll learn about what each part of a network is in this section, and in the next section, we'll talk about different ways analyze those parts. <!--Link to slideshow or reuse as images-->

 ## Networks